Meadows Museum of Art: The Meadows today

 Since its opening, the Museum's permanent holdings have grown to around 1600 works.
 The Museum expanded its Indochina Collection to include the traditional Southeast Asian costumes depicted in Despujols' paintings.
 In addition to the Indochina Collection, works by George Grosz, Emilio Amero, Mary Cassatt, William Hogarth, and Alfred Maurer, among others, and Louisiana artists including Clyde Connell, Clementine Hunter, and Don Brown are housed in its permanent collection.
 Additionally, the Meadows Museum of Art owns one of the surviving copies of The Triumphal Arch of Maximilian I by Northern Renaissance artist and engraver Albrecht Dürer, and a substantial collection of Inuit prints and sculptures.

 In addition to its mission to collect and preserve important art, the Meadows Museum of Art hosts temporary exhibitions and educational programs that aim to introduce the public to diverse art forms and noteworthy artists, art historians, and curators from outside the region.
 Recent exhibitions include Sean Starwars, Renegade Printmaker of the South, Mali De-Kalo's Relaying--Testimonies of Motherhood Lost, Poet of the Ordinary: Photographs by Keith Carter, The Dream Series by Marlene Tseng Yu, and Images of Excellence: The O. Winston Link Centennial.
 To support its educational mission, the Museum never charges admission.
 Serving as an artistic attraction for the larger Shreveport community, The Meadows Museum of Art also plays an essential role in enriching the academic mission of the campus.

 Centenary's Meadows Museum is accredited by the American Alliance of Museums (AAM), the highest national recognition afforded the nation's museums.
 Accreditation signifies excellence to the museum community, governments, funders, outside agencies, and the museum-going public.
-The Meadows was initially accredited in 1980 and has been re-accredited three times, equating to 40 years of museum excellence.
+The Meadows was initially accredited in 1980 and has been re-accredited four times, equating to 50 years of museum excellence.